Note that there are two parts to the competition this year.

 Information on how to enter will be emailed to every secondary school in the country during late January or early February.

-Entries for the first part of the competition should be in by 12pm on Wednesday April 14.
+Entries for the first part of the competition should be in by 12pm on Monday March 27.
 Entries should be submitted on-line as soon as possible.
+This is especially important this year as you will be able to select a preferred time slot to have your school enter and some time slots will be popular!

 We will send out invitations for selected students to participate in the second part of the competition when the results for the first part are announced.
 Remember that only invited students may participate in the second part of the competition.